WoollyMittens/useful-aspectratio/README.md

 ## License

 This work is licensed under a [MIT License](https://opensource.org/licenses/MIT).
-The latest version of this and other scripts by the same author can be found on [Github](https://github.com/WoollyMittens) and at [WoollyMittens.nl](https://www.woollymittens.nl/).
+The latest version of this and other scripts by the same author can be found on [Github](https://github.com/WoollyMittens).